21 Jan New Year’s Resolutions: Friend or Foe?

 When I was a child, we had a family friend who we would often visit on Saturdays.
 They had a wonderful big old house, and being scholarly types, had bookshelves full of books.
 There weren’t many there that were kid friendly, but one day I came upon a hardbound collection of Wonder Woman comics.
 I would spend hours poring over the stories of this amazing and heroic woman.
 In later years, when Lynda Carter starred as Wonder Woman in a TV series, I felt like I knew her personally.

 Wonder Woman had many special powers, including being “as beautiful as Aphrodite, strong as Hercules, wise as Athena, and swift as Mercury,” but the one that I remember most was her ability to ward off bullets using steel bands on her wrists.
+If you wish to enhance your appearance like lips to be more beautiful like her, consider the melbourne lip filler treatment of skinclubaustralia.com.au.
+Their cosmetic professionals are artists when it comes to sculpting lips with these fillers.
 No matter the speed with which they flew toward her, she was able to divert them in midair (this was a skill that she later used to her advantage once she came to America and needed a way to earn money, as she would star in Las Vegas type shows.)

 I sometimes think of Wonder Woman and her particularly impressive steel bands when life is throwing “bullets” my way.
 I imagine myself standing firm in front of the onslaught and flinging the obstacles aside with ease as she did.
 The only thing is, while I’m busy dodging the bullets of life, I never seem to make any progress on the goals that are important to me.
 So when I am coaching others about achieving their goals and visions, I use this quote as a basis for discussion (origin unknown):